 As a creative, I have always seen myself as a free spirit.
-And free spirit meant no schedule, no rules, no set hours.
-But here’s what I’ve found over the last twelve years — scheduling your day equals freedom.
+For that reason, writing about “entrepreneur productivity hacks” isn’t something I thought I’d ever do.
+Being a free spirit was supposed to mean no schedule, no rules, no set hours.
+But here’s what I’ve found over the last 17 years: being organized and productive equals freedom.

-It’s a hard lesson to learn, and I know I’m still a newbie when it comes to this.
-But when I schedule out my day, I have time to partake in activities that fill me up.
-That give me purpose.
-That satisfy my free spirit attitude.
+It’s a hard lesson to learn, but when I schedule out my day, I have time to partake in activities that fill me up, that give me purpose, that satisfy my free-spirit attitude.

 Setting aside non-negotiable time to do things has set me free.
 It’s helped me say no to other things that once cluttered my life.

-So I have some suggestions.
-They might not work for you, but I think you will find that you can adapt each of these tips to your specific lifestyle and goals.
+They may not all work for you, but I think you will find that you can adapt each of these tips to your specific lifestyle and goals.
 And hopefully they will encourage you to take your business farther and also live a life that is full of all the things that make you happy.

 1. Know how you spend your time